johnshearing/PrivateKeyVault/README.md

 So now you have a public/private key pair and think they work together.
 But if you are wrong, you could send your ether to your new public address and then have no way to get your ether out when you want it.
 Then you would be F--ked.
 This has happened to several people.
 So send a very little bit of ether to the public address and test that you can move some of it out again with your private key.
 Moving ether out of an account is the only way to be sure that public/private keys work together properly.

 **Warning About Quantum Computers**
 Right now quantum computers are not wide spread so they are not much of a concern at this moment.
 In the future however, it would be impossible to for a quantum computer to get you private key with only the public address as input.
 This is because there is a difference between the public address and the public key.
-The public address is a truncated version of the public key - several charecters are missing.
+The public address is a truncated version of the public key - several characters are missing.
 It might however be possible for a quantum computer to figure out your private key given your public key.
 The public key however is not revealed to the public until the first transaction appears on the block chain.
 So if quantum computers are a concern then it actually makes sense to never test the private key / public address pair.
 Instead you would generate the public address from the private key but never make a transaction until you are ready to clear out the account.
 So you lose the ability to test that the private key can be used to move funds from the public address but you never expose the public key to quantum computers until it's too late to be of any use.
 One way to safely test that you can use the private key to access funds at the corresponding public address would be to test this on a private copy of the blockchain.

 #### Generate a Keystore File from a private key.
 This can be done using the custom version of MyEtherWallet which is already loaded on you pi if you have been following along.